-Strengths Weaknesses Replicable, comparable and can be extended to model other regions to identify erosion-prone areas Easy to integrate into map based management systems or any GIS Model is not yet integrated in the current management systems used in any region The resolution at 100m is a little bit low for forest planning Opportunities Threats Possible to develop maps with higher resolution when information available Allows to identify erosion-prone areas that can be operated without causing damage through site-specific planning and implementation of forest operations.
+Strengths Weaknesses Replicable, comparable and can be extended to model other regions to identify erosion-prone areas Easy to integrate into map based management systems or any GIS Model is not yet integrated in the current management systems used in any region Opportunities Threats Possible to develop maps with higher resolution when information available Allows to identify erosion-prone areas that can be operated without causing damage through site-specific planning and implementation of forest operations.
 Difficulties in persuading people to use the maps because they add complexity to existing decision making.